ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 # Middleboxes and learning from the past

-The IETF has discussed this situation in the past, more than 20 years ago in 2002 Middleboxes: Taxonomy and Issues {{!RFC3234}} was published capturing the issues with Middleboxes in the network and the effects of hidden changes occuring on the network between the sender and receiver.
+The IETF has discussed this situation in the past, more than 20 years ago in 2002 Middleboxes: Taxonomy and Issues {{!RFC3234}} was published capturing the issues with Middleboxes in the network and the effects of hidden changes occurring on the network between the sender and receiver.

 # Appendix A: Network Overlays are different than VPNs